reiryuki/Mi-Music-Magisk-Module/README.md

 # **MIUI Libraries**

 ## Description
-This module will let you be able to use Mi Music for any ROM other than MIUI and make it updatable in Play Store.
+This module will let you be able to use Mi Music Play Store version for any ROM other than MIUI ROM.

 You can install another MIUI apps but it may not be compatible.